-This Certification Report describes the content of certification result in relation to IT Security Evaluation of "Canon imageRUNNER ADVANCE 4000 Series 2600.1 model, Version 1.0" (hereinafter referred to as the "TOE") developed by Canon Inc., and the evaluation of the TOE was finished on 2011-11 by Mizuho Information & Research Institute, Inc. Information Security Evaluation Office (hereinafter referred to as "Evaluation Facility").
-It reports to the sponsor, Canon Inc., and provides security information to the consumers and procurement personnel who are interested in this TOE.
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Canon imageRUNNER ADVANCE C5200 Series 2600.1 model Version 1.0" (hereinafter referred to as the "TOE") developed by Canon Inc., and the evaluation of the TOE was finished on 2012-11 by Mizuho Information & Research Institute, Inc. Information Security Evaluation Office (hereinafter referred to as the "Evaluation Facility").
+It is intended to report to the sponsor, Canon Inc., and provide security information to procurement personnel and consumers who are interested in this TOE.

-The reader of the Certification Report is advised to read the Security Target (hereinafter referred to as the "ST") that is the appendix of this report together.
+Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is the appendix of this report together.
 Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of the TOE are described in the ST.

-This Certification Report assumes general consumers who purchase this TOE to be readers.
-Note that the Certification Report presents the certification result based on assurance requirements to which the TOE conforms, and does not guarantee individual IT product itself.
+This Certification Report assumes "procurement personnel and general consumers who purchase this TOE" to be readers.
+Note that the Certification Report presents the certification result based on assurance requirements to which the TOE conforms, and does not guarantee an individual IT product itself.